Faster Equatable and Hashable conformances

 }

 If Company conforms to Equatable, a comparison between two instances (companyA == companyB) will trigger a member-wise comparison of all properties.
-This includes iterating through the entire employees array, comparing each User object one by one.
-This operation has an algorithmic complexity of at least O(N), where N is the number of elements in the largest collection.
+This includes iterating through the entire employees array and comparing each User object.
+Such an operation's complexity is at least O(N), where N is the number of elements in the collection, and can be worse depending on the complexity of the elements themselves.

 In performance-sensitive contexts, such as the diffing algorithms used to update SwiftUI views, these O(N) comparisons can become a significant performance hotspot, leading to dropped frames and unresponsive user interfaces.
 The same complexity issue applies to Hashable conformance, affecting the performance of Set and Dictionary operations.